Addiction Recovery and HIV: Finding Synergy

-When we talk about HIV and drug addiction, we most often focus on injection drug use (IDU) as a risk factor for HIV transmission.
-While only 2.6% of the country’s population over the age of 13 reports having injected drugs at some point during their lives1, approximately 10% of new HIV infections occur through shared injection equipment2 and 22% of people living with HIV (PLWH) were infected through IDU.3 These numbers do not account for people who use non-injection drugs, who experience HIV prevalence similar to that of people who inject drugs.4
+With HIV and drug addiction, we often focus on injection drug use (IDU) as a risk factor for HIV transmission.
+Only 2.6% of the country’s population over the age of 13 reports having injected drugs at some point during their lives1.
+Approximately10% of new HIV infections occur through shared injection equipment2.
+22% of people with HIV were infected through IDU.3 These numbers do not account for people who use non-injection drugs, who experience HIV prevalence similar to that of people who inject drugs.4

-Nor does drug use cease to be an issue for PLWH once they are HIV-diagnosed.
-About 8% of the respondents (all PLWH) to the HIV Cost and Services Utilization Study (HCSUS) reported heavy drinking, a rate double that found in the general population; two-fifths (40%) of respondents reported the use of an illicit drug other than marijuana and more than 1 in 8 screened positive for drug dependence.5 These data point to the urgency of an integrated approach to the dual epidemics of HIV and drug addiction in the United States.
+Nor does drug use cease to be an issue for people with HIV once they are HIV-diagnosed.
+About 8% of the respondents (all people with HIV) to the HIV Cost and Services Utilization Study (HCSUS) reported heavy drinking, a rate double that found in the general population; two-fifths (40%) of respondents reported the use of an illicit drug other than marijuana and more than 1 in 8 screened positive for drug dependence.5 These data point to the urgency of an integrated approach to the dual epidemics of HIV and drug addiction in the United States.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) funds two peer recovery support services projects—Targeted Capacity Expansion for Peer-to-Peer Programs (TCE-PTP) and Recovery Community Services Project (RCSP)—to address the issue of drug addiction in communities across the country.
 The former of these provides funding to organizations to implement peer-delivered services to empower people who use drugs in entering and maintaining recovery; the latter provides funding to support the development of statewide networks that bolster peer-led recovery efforts through partnership development and systems change and improvement.
 Both projects work to promote recovery holistically by addressing the “four major dimensions that support a life in recovery” as outlined by SAMHSA: health, home, purpose, and community.